KraigM/homebridge-wink/README.md

 This is the method of authentication preferred by Wink.
 Using API credentials obtained from [developer.wink.com](https://developer.wink.com), the plugin will direct the user to authenticate via the wink.com at startup.

 You need to provide the following configuration options: `client_id` and `client_secret`

+Note: DO NOT use use `username` and `password` configuration options.

 ##### Obtaining a Client ID and secret